How the Link between Work and Personal Life Is Making You Vulnerable to Cyber Attack

-Fast mobile broadband, cloud-based platforms with 24/7 access and an email inbox where your bills and movie tickets jostle up against your boss’s budget papers and company-wide announcements: welcome to today’s messy, merged and impossibly entangled digital life.
+Fast mobile broadband, cloud-based platforms with 24/7 access, and an email inbox where your bills and movie tickets jostle up against your boss’s budget papers and company-wide announcements: welcome to today’s messy, merged, and impossibly entangled digital life.

 If you want to be hyper-vigilant, you’ll manage to keep your work and personal emails separate.
 Maybe you’ll even have a separate mobile phone for work.

-Here’s six ways our work and personal lives are inevitably entwined:
+Here are six ways our work and personal lives are inevitably entwined:

-When your devices – work and personal –connect as seamlessly to your work wifi as to your home wifi, sometimes it’s hard to remember exactly where you were when you downloaded that report.
-Or which laptop it’s sitting on.
+When your work and personal devices connect as seamlessly to your work wifi as to your home wifi, sometimes it’s hard to remember exactly where you were when you downloaded that report or which laptop it’s sitting on.
 The same thing happens when you visit a client with your laptop — it logs onto their wifi so easily, you can immediately check your email or forward resources from your company’s server without a hitch.

 You’re on a cross-vendor project team that has a Facebook group to keep in touch; your LinkedIn is filled with work and personal contacts and hopping onto Twitter while you’re at a one-day conference means negotiating a stream of tweets from stars of the Fringe comedy festival you went to last year.

-Pick up the coffees for the big client presentation, or duck out to the electronics supply shop for an RJ45 cable so you don’t have to wait a week; does anyone carry cash these days?
+Pick up the coffees for the big client presentation or duck out to the electronics supply shop for an RJ45 cable so you don’t have to wait a week.
+Does anyone carry cash these days?

-The IT security at your workplace may be at an all-time high – but mix it up with your personal digital habits and things may get a whole lot murkier.
+The IT security at your workplace may be at an all-time high but mix it up with your personal digital habits and things may get a whole lot murkier.
 Check out the 2018 HP Australia Security Study which found that 63 percent of Australian SMEs allowed employees to access company data from personal devices.

 Whether you are at work or at home, it is best to be mindful of what data your device has access to and always keep an eye out for more safe surfing strategies.